WhatsApp is addressing group video-calling limitations to better compete with Zoom

 Limitations

-But as the messaging app of choice for more than 2 billion users globally, WhatsApp should be enjoying the spotlight when it comes to group video calls.
+As the messaging app of choice for more than 2 billion users globally, WhatsApp should be enjoying the spotlight when it comes to group video calls.
 Yet millions of people are instead flocking to enterprise apps to keep in touch with loved ones.
 One reason for this is that when people think about organizing group video calls, they often turn to platforms they are familiar with from work, such as Zoom and Microsoft Teams.

-But many users are sidestepping WhatsApp for alternatives because of the apps inherent limitations.
+But many users are sidestepping WhatsApp for alternatives because of the app’s inherent limitations.
 Teams allows 20 people in a private video chat, while Zoom’s free plan enables video calls for up to 100 participants (though with a 40-minute time restriction and a risk of being “Zoombombed”).
 In contrast, WhatsApp allows just four participants per video call.

 Moreover, the full-featured version of WhatsApp is limited to smartphones.
 Tablets and laptops are typically better for larger group video calls, as there is greater screen real estate to display more friends and family members simultaneously.